dlparker/raft-consensus/docs/source/components.rst

 LocalConfig
 ^^^^^^^^^^^^
-Information provided to the Server object to tell it where things are on the local system.
+Information provided to the :class:`raft.servers.server.Server` object to tell it where things are on the local system.
 The processes working directory, for example, and the location of log files, etc.